FairpoolDEX/contracts/Market-Crash-Protection.md

 1. Click "Sell".
 1. Sign the transaction.

 That's it!
-Once the transaction is confirmed, you will see a notification that you will receive the compensation after the [expiration date](#expiration-date) of the contract.
-This restriction is necessary to implement [Super-Yield](#super-yield).
+Once the transaction is confirmed, you will receive the compensation in [quote tokens](#quote-token).

 ## Guides for liquidity providers